 Amber grew up on a small family farm in Prairie Farm, Wisconsin.
-She graduated in 2013 from Boston University with a degree in Environmental Analysis and Policy.
-She learned to love exploring new environments early in life and during her time at BU she studied abroad twice, once in Grenoble, France and once with SFS in Atenas, Costa Rica for the Summer 2012 Combined Program.
+She attended Boston University and earned a degree in Environmental Analysis and Policy.
+She learned to love the natural world early in life and during her time at BU she studied abroad twice, once in Grenoble, France and once with SFS in Atenas, Costa Rica in 2012.

-Since graduating from BU she has worked in student leadership development, community organizing, and spent time on several small farms going back to her food roots.
-She enthusiastically joined the SFS team in 2015.
-Her time spent abroad was transformative and she is very excited to work to share that experience with the next generation of students.
+During her career she has worked in student leadership development, run community organizing efforts, and spent time on several small farms (including her family farm in the Midwest) rediscovering her agricultural roots.
+She returned to SFS as an Admissions Counselor in 2015.
+Her experience in the field and abroad was transformative and she is delighted to have the opportunity to work to support students through the admissions and pre-departure process and share her experience with the next generation!

-In her free time, she loves to cook, dance, hike, play ukulele, romp with her dogs, and be outside.
+In her free time, she loves to cook, bake, hike, read, play ukulele, pet dogs, see live music, and be outside.